OliverBalfour/Calculator/README.md

 This is an interactive calculator written in pure Haskell that supports a large number of operations, LaTeX formatting, and defining custom functions, despite only being in the order of about 500 lines of code.

-The parser combinators and parser definition reside in `ParserCombinator.hs`, a number type wrapper which allows the calculator to return fractions, integers and doubles is in `Number.hs`, while all calculator-specific code, tests, and the interactive interface resides in `Calculator.hs`.

 ## Features

 - Define custom functions (eg `f x y = x^2+lny` then `10 / f 2 e == 2.0`)